dSalazar10/Project-Docker_Workflow/README.md

 3) Containerize a python app using Docker
-- Local build and verify packages installed successfully
+- Local build and verify packages installed successfully `docker build --tag=app .`
+- Check to see that it was built successfully
+`docker image ls`
+- Run the docker to see if it was setup properly `docker run -p 80:80 app`
 - Deploy Docker image to AWS Elastic Container Registry

 ![](screenshot-02.png)